hskingr/DFESW12_FP_Cars_API/README.md

 One particular issue I was unable to resolve was expecting exceptions when performing tests of the service class in the Java project.
 This may be a configuration error on my end, but I was able to find a work around by throwing an exception and then asserting it inside the catch of a try/catch statement.
 This worked fine, but was not a graceful implementation of asserting the exception in my opinion.

+I managed to successfully implement everything I planned to do in the end.
+The final deliverables regarding the extra tasks could have a lot of improvemnets made.
+This was not a mistake on my end as I was aware that creating a production ready frontend from scratch was not feasible in the timeframe we were provided.

 ## Possible improvements for future revisions of the project.

 I have not covered all possible exceptions when sending requests through the REST API.
 This means that the responses that I receive in the frontend are not handled equally.
 I would prefer to create more exceptions with greater detail added, so I am able to provide meaningful feedback when a user makes an error.